westerndigitalcorporation/swerv_eh1/README.md

 # SweRV RISC-V 1.0 Core<sup>TM</sup> from Western Digital

 This repository contains version 1.0 of the SweRV Core<sup>TM</sup>
-design RTL For more up to date versions, pleas refer to the [Chips Alliance repository](https://gitbub.com/chipsalliance/Cores-SweRV)
+design RTL For more up to date versions, please refer to the [Chips Alliance repository](https://gitbub.com/chipsalliance/Cores-SweRV)

 ## License